notofonts/noto-docs/src/descriptions/NotoSansGrantha.md

-Noto Sans Grantha is a unmodulated (“sans serif”) design for texts in the Indic _Grantha_ script.
+Noto Sans Grantha is an unmodulated (“sans serif”) design for texts in the Indic _Grantha_ script.
 It contains 478 glyphs, 24 OpenType features, and supports 121 characters from 3 Unicode blocks.